 About Pseudomyxoma Survivor

 Pseudomyxoma Survivor is a non-profit organization, run by patients and caregivers.
 We have a thriving support community providing emotional support to anyone whose life has been touched by pseudomyxoma peritonei (PMP) as well as appendix cancer and other peritoneal surface malignancies.
 As these diseases are so rare is so rare, having a global presence gives the community a scale where it is able to offer genuine support and advice around the clock – both emotional and practical.
 Patients, caregivers and families have joined together to create an online ‘family’.
-Together we:

 - offer practical and emotional advice on managing symptoms and all aspects of living with this rare disease